Alphagan P (Brimonidine Tartrate)

 Who Should Not Take Alphagan P

-Do not use if you are allergic to brimonidine tartrate or any ingredients, taking monoamine oxidase (MAO) inhibitor antidepressants, or if you are a child under 2 years old.
-Do not use if the seal is broken, packaging shows tampering, or the product has expired.
+Do not use Alphagan P if you are allergic to brimonidine tartrate or any of its ingredients, if you are taking monoamine oxidase inhibitors, or if you are under 2 years of age.

 Medical Conditions to Discuss